hmthanh/blog/_posts/2014-07-08-understand-convolution.md

    {% endfnbody %}
    {% fnbody %}
-     There’s also the bias, which is the “threshold” for whether the neuron fires, but it’s much simpler and I don’t want to clutter this section talking about it.
+     There’s also the bias, which is the "threshold" for whether the neuron fires, but it’s much simpler and I don’t want to clutter this section talking about it.
   {% endfnbody %}
 {% endfootnotes %}